jaii041715/jacked/README.md

 # Jacked

 A CLI tool and Go library for scanning image vulnerability.
-Partner with [Diggity](https://github.com/carbonetes/diggity) for generating a Software Bill of Materials (SBOM) from container images and filesystems .
+Partnered with [Diggity](https://github.com/carbonetes/diggity) for generating a Software Bill of Materials (SBOM) from container images and filesystems.

 # Features
-- 🐞 | Scans image vulnerability, check if your image is at risks.
+- 🐞 | Scans image vulnerability; checks if your image is at risk.
 - 🔧 | Configuration that helps user's preference using the tool.
 - ⛑ | Works with major operating system and many packages.
 - 🗃 | Works seamlessly with [Diggity](https://github.com/carbonetes/diggity) (SBOM Container Image and File System)
-- 🗄 | Convert results to JSON and Tabulated Format.
+- 🗄 | Converts results to JSON and Tabulated Format.

 # Installation 📥
 ## Recommended

-Install a great way to install a working binary tool to your terminal.
+A great way to install a working binary tool on your terminal.
 ```bash
 curl -sSfL https://raw.githubusercontent.com/jaii041715/jacked/main/install.sh | sh -s -- -d /usr/local/bin
 ```
 ## Build 🏗

-Go programming language together with the clone repository is needed to run the CLI tool.
+Go Programming Language together with the cloned repository are needed to run the CLI tool.
 ```bash
 $ git clone https://github.com/carbonetes/jacked
 $ go install .